yummywakame/V-School-Assignments/exercises/week-02/08-css-flags/readme.md

 #### Demo:
 - All flags were created using CSS divs and radius.
-- Using vanilla CSS, not Flexbox or Grid
+- Uses vanilla CSS, not Flexbox or Grid
-- responsively scales to window width
+- Responsively scales to window width
 <a href="http://htmlpreview.github.com/?https://github.com/yummywakame/V-School-Assignments/blob/master/exercises/week-02/08-css-flags/index.html"><img src="screenshot.png" /></a>